raspberrypilearning/octapi-public-key-cryptography/en/step_9.md

     - The factor search starts at the **square root** of the public key.
 This is because the factors are likely to have a roughly similar number of digits as the square root.
 Remember that when selecting prime numbers to use as private keys, it is important that each has roughly the same number of digits as the other.
 For example, if the two prime numbers chosen to make up a key were `15485863` and `17`, they would not share equal security strength.
     - The program will take each chunk one at a time and search for a matching pair of prime factors.
     - This search happens in chunks to mimic the way the OctaPi will approach the problem when running the searches in parallel across several processors.
     - When the two factors are found, the result is printed.
-In this case the factors are `90373` and `26513`, which would be the private keys to the original semi-prime public key `2396059349`.
+In this case the factors are `90373` and `26513`, which would be the private keys to the original semiprime public key `2396059349`.